2018ik/2018ik.github.io/_wiki/quotes.markdown

 >There's a big oven in the Lord's recovery and there's room in the oven for all of us.

->God doesn't want to do something for you, He wants to be something in you
+>God doesn't want to do something for you, He wants to be something in you.

 ## Love

 >If you say that you love the Lord, yet year by year you remain the same, I do not believe you.

+## Prayer

+>If you enter fully into a prayer meeting, it will be exhilarating, even if all you do is say "amen."